Is Bellingham City Club a service club?

 No. Our community has an abundance of established and active service clubs that do fundraising and volunteer community projects.
 Bellingham City Club membership dues support the activities of City Club.

 Bellingham City Club provides non-partisan presentations for local citizens “to explore topics of interest and importance to us all” (or sometimes just to entertain).
 Focus and speakers vary from local (Dr. Jim Douglas, Head of St. Joseph’s Cardiac Unit), to regional (Michael J Parks, Marples Pacific Northwest Letter), to broader interests (Robert Gates, former CIA Director).
 For some meetings we have an individual speaker; for others we have a panel of presenters with diverse viewpoints on an issue.
 You may browse our Past Programs for more information.

 What is the meeting format and schedule?

-Bellingham City Club meets on the fourth Wednesday of the month for a luncheon presentation (except November, when we meet on the third Wednesday, and December, when we do not meet).
+Bellingham City Club meets on the fourth Wednesday of most months for a luncheon presentation (except November, when we meet on the third Wednesday, and December, when we do not meet).
 The doors open at 11:30 a.m., the buffet opens at 11:50 a.m. and the presentation is from 12:20 until 1:30 p.m., including a question period (during which Members get priority).
 Speakers often linger after the presentation for informal discussion.
-There are occasional evening meetings and special events.
+There are occasional special events.

 Who can attend meetings?